KxSystems/docs/docs/wp/tick-profiling.md

 ## Author

 Ian Kilpatrick has worked on several kdb+ systems.
-Based in Belfast, Ian is a technical architect for the Kx suite of high-performance data-management, event-processing and trading platforms.
+Based in Belfast, Ian is a technical architect for high-performance data-management, event-processing and trading platforms.